WenSimEHRP/landscape-generator/readme.md

 # Landscape Generator

-A simple command-line landscape generator for use with OpenTTD.
+A simple command-line landscape generator for use with OpenTTD, designed for minimum manual sprite adjustments.

 Usage:

 ```sh
 python3 landgen.py [-h] -i <INPUT_PATH> -o <OUTPUT_DIR> [-s <STRENGTH>] [-d] [-n] [-r <RESOLUTION>]
 ```

 The input should be a simple square image, like this one:

 ![input image](./test.png)